 PhD Studentship in Mechanical Engineering

-Applications are invited for a three-year Postgraduate studentship, supported by the School of Engineering and Applied Science, to be undertaken within the Sustainable Environment Research Group at Aston University.
-The successful applicant will join an established experimental group working on green transport and alternative fuels.
+Applications are invited for a three-year Postgraduate studentship, supported by the School of Engineering and Applied Science, to be undertaken within the Sustainable Environment Research Group Research Group at Aston University.
+The successful applicant will join an established group working on solar energy and water treatment.

 This studentship includes a fee bursary to cover the home/EU fees rate plus a maintenance allowance of £14,777 in 2018/19.

 Applicants from outside the EU may apply for this studentship but will need to pay the difference between the ‘Home/EU’ and the ‘Overseas’ tuition fees, currently this is £12,290 per annum in 2018/19.
 As part of the application you will be required to confirm that you have applied for, or, secured this additional funding.

 We are looking for an ambitious student with a keen interest in heat and mass transfer intensification to undertake work on enhancing the physical footprint and the energy utilisation efficiency of the adsorption systems for hybrid water desalination and cooling.
 The project will focus on the innovative approaches of utilising conventional adsorbent materials and implementing state-of-the art materials to intensify the heat and mass transfer of the adsorbent bed (the heart of the system).
 Multiphysics numerical modelling will be intensively used as well as the supporting experimental work.
 Other ambitious ideas within the topic are highly welcomed.

 There is a high potential that the successful candidate will visit other international institutions such as Kyushu University japan.

 The successful applicant should have a first class or upper second-class honours degree or equivalent qualification in Mechanical Engineering.
 Preferred skill requirements include knowledge/experience of multiphysics numerical modelling, 1D modelling, DOE and the basics of measurements and experimental analysis.